Frequently Asked Questions About History Day

 - Is there an entry fee?

 - Who pays for travel to the national competition?

 - How do I apply for scholarships?

 There are three age divisions: Youth (grades 4-5), Junior (grades 6-8), and Senior (grades 9-12).
 Regional and state competitions are open to all age divisions.
 The national competition is for junior and senior divisions only.

 History Day is open to all the students of Idaho.
 Public, charter, private, and home schooled students are all encouraged to participate.

 Every year the competition is based around a unique theme.
-The 2011-2012 theme is "Turning Points in History: People, Ideas, Events."
+The 2014-2015 theme is "Leadership and Legacy."

 In a nutshell, you will choose a topic that is appropriate for the annual theme, research your topic using primary and secondary sources, choose a category to show your findings, and present your project to judges for evaluation.
 Check out the Getting Started page for more information.

 Students may choose to present their topics in one of five categories: Documentary, Exhibit, Historical Paper, Performance, or Web Site: